-Programme evaluation – evaluation of quality of individual programmes provided as specific levels of study and profiles.
+Programme evaluation – evaluation of the quality of education at individual programmes

-Mode of selecting programmes – schedule for a given academic year adopted by PKA in a previous academic year covers fields and levels of study for which the following statements are true:
+Mode of selecting programmes – schedule for a given academic year (adopted by the PKA in the previous academic year) covers fields and levels of study for which at least one of the following statements is true:

 - the expiration of previous evaluation is closing in,

-- the full cycle of education has finished,
+- the full cycle of education has been finished,

-- there are other reasons to conduct an evaluation,
+- there are other reasons to conduct the assessment,

 - justified motion of the minister responsible for higher education has been submitted,

 - PKA approved a motion of to conduct an evaluation submitted by HEI.